Chicken Noodle Soup

 - Return the soup to a boil over medium-high heat and add the noodles.
 Cook, uncovered, until the noodles are al dente (check the package instructions for timing, and keep in mind that the noodles will continue to cook for a few minutes while you warm the chicken).
 Add the shredded chicken and cook over medium heat until chicken is warmed through, a few minutes.
 Season the soup with salt and pepper to taste (I usually add about ¼ teaspoon more salt, but it depends on the saltiness of the chicken broth you used).
 Stir in the dill and serve.

-- Make-Ahead/Freezer-Friendly Instructions: The soup can be made through step 3 (up until adding the noodles), and refrigerated for up to 2 days.
-Keep the chicken in a separate container in the fridge, and add to the soup before serving.
+- Make-Ahead/Freezer-Friendly Instructions: The soup can be made through step 3 (up until adding the noodles), and refrigerated for up to 3 days or frozen for 3 months.
+Store the chicken in a separate container, and add to the soup before serving.
+When ready to serve, bring the soup to a boil on the stovetop.
+Add the noodles and proceed with the recipe.
 If you don’t plan to serve the soup all at once, you can boil the noodles separately and keep them separate from the broth, then simply add them as needed when serving.
-You can also freeze the soup for up to 3 months.

 Pair with